DockerToolbox/container-framework/README.md

 ### labels.cfg

 The [labels file](Config/labels.cfg) is used to define what static labels should be added to the Dockerfile.
+You can add more labels if you wish or remove any that you do not feel are required.
+If you want to remove all of the static labels then you can simple remove the [labels file](Config/labels.cfg).
+However we recommend that as a `minimum` you retain at least the `license` and `created` labels.

 ```
 LABEL org.opencontainers.image.authors=''